-PHIL 3003 Special Studies in Philosophy (3 credit hours) General Studies Elective course in special topics.
+PHIL 3003 Special Studies in Philosophy (3 hours)

-PHIL 3103 History of Ancient & Medieval Phil (3 credit hours)
+PHIL 3103 History of Ancient & Medieval Phil (3 hours)

 A historical survey and analysis of the emerging and persistent problems of philosophy beginning with the Pre-Socratics, Plato and Aristotle, and concluding with St. Augustine, St. Thomas and other medieval thinkers.